Peru, Ecuador & The Galápagos Islands

 Comfortable, air-conditioned coach travel and transfers

-Fly to lofty Quito, the world’s highest capital
+Fly to lofty Quito, the world’s highest capital, for a guided tour

 Hop back and forth across the equator line at the ‘Middle of the World’

 Experience Otavalo’s colourful market – South America’s largest

 Close-up encounters with sea lions, marine iguanas, blue-footed boobies, giant tortoises and a host of extraordinary – and fearless- creatures

 Enjoy a bay cruise with opportunities for swimming and snorkelling